 Not interested in the browser extensions, maybe?
 Don't need the clean-up tool?
 Using another firewall?
 Click to clear those checkboxes and they won't be installed.
 If you're using other security tools or know exactly how you want to use the suite, that could be a major plus.

 Avast did better in our self-protection tests, where we launch a number of attacks on the product to see if malware could disable it.
-These involve deleting files, disabling services, closing processes, unloading drivers and more, but none of them made the tiniest difference to the package, which continued to protect us as usual.
+These involve attempting to delete files, change Registry settings, stop or disable services, close processes, unload drivers and more, but none of them made the tiniest difference to the package, which continued to protect us as usual.

 The suite's other functions – virus scans, network checks, the sandbox, firewall and more – are organized into three panels, accessed from the left-hand sidebar: Protection, Privacy and Performance.